-Davia Temin is a highly experienced marketing, media and reputation strategist, crisis manager and coach.
+Davia Temin is a highly experienced marketing, media and reputation strategist, crisis manager, and leadership and communications coach.

 She serves as the spokesperson for major organizations during crisis, coaches numerous global CEOs, is a frequent and popular public speaker, and advises worldwide corporations on the strategic direction of their women's councils.
 She runs and moderates popular CEO and corporate programs including, most recently, "How to Survive, Thrive and Add Value During Difficult Times," "Visionary Leadership," and "Crisis Games."
 She has appeared as a guest on every major network in the US, and numerous local and national television shows around the world.

 Prior to starting Temin and Company, Ms. Temin led Corporate Marketing (marketing and media strategy, crisis management, reputation management and coaching, advertising, corporate social responsibility, product and new product marketing and partnerships) for GE Capital; Schroders; Scudder, Stevens and Clark; Citicorp Investment Bank; and Columbia Business School.
 She created and was the Producer of the extremely successful entertainment industry conference "The Business of Entertainment: The Big Picture."